aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/index.md

     pdk new monorepo-java
     ```

-    This will bootstrap your project given the above structure and contain the _projenrc.java_ file containing your project definition which should contain the following:
+    This will bootstrap your project given the above structure and contain the _projenrc.java_ file with your project definition which should contain the following:

     ```java
     import software.aws.awspdk.monorepo.MonorepoJavaProject;